Translate and learn Italian with lessons that teach you to speak confidently. Start learning Italian with Rosetta Stone.

 We all know that Italian is the language of love, but it’s also one of the most useful languages to learn.
 Italy is a key location for business across Europe––the country’s most notable industries, of course, are cuisine, automobiles, and fashion––making the language not only an asset for personal growth and travel, but also a critical tool for members of the global economy.

 Beyond its economic advantages, Italy serves as a gateway to important artistic, literary, religious, and political histories, both across the Mediterranean and within the broader context of Europe.
-Whether you’re leafing through the fiction of breakout literary star Elena Ferrante, reading up on Leonardo da Vinci, or figuring out how to cook some of your favorite Italian dishes, learning Italian is essential.
+Whether you’re leafing through the fiction of breakout literary star Elena Ferrante, reading up on Leonardo da Vinci, or figuring out how to cook some of your favourite Italian dishes, learning Italian is essential.

-It is commonly thought that learning to speak Italian is a difficult endeavor, but it’s actually much simpler than it appears.
+It is commonly thought that learning to speak Italian is a difficult endeavour, but it’s actually much simpler than it appears.
 Italian is a Romance language.
 This linguistic group also includes Portuguese, Spanish, and French––as well as some smaller languages, like Romansh––meaning that if you already speak one of them, you’re on your way to speaking Italian.

 Let’s use the example of water to explore the similarities between some of these languages.
 In Portuguese, the word for water is água.
 In Spanish, it’s agua.
 And in Italian, it’s acqua.
 All three of these words share the root word of Latin aquam.
 This is not surprising, given that each of the languages developed in tandem on the Eurasian continent before spreading to the wider globe during colonizations of Africa, Asia, and the Americas.